 St. Paul’s Church in Prince Albert loaned the camp their dishes, with the option that the camp could buy them at a nominal price once the church had obtained some new ones.

 Food rationing was still in force at this time; therefore, it was necessary to make application as a quota user of sugar, butter and other preserves.

 The first camp was held in the summer of 1945, with registration fees for board and transportation of $10.00 and had 51 boys and 63 girls in attendance.

-In 1989, initial meetings were held to discuss starting a relationship between the Synod of Saskatchewan of the Presbyterian Church and the Saskatoon Presbytery of the United Church in order to run the summer camping programs.
-At that time the United Church needed a more appropriate site for camping and the Presbyterian Church needed more campers to make full use of the Camp Christopher site.
+1989 – A relationship began forming between the Synod of Saskatchewan of the Presbyterian Church and the Saskatoon Presbytery of the United Church in order to run the summer camping programs.
+The United Church needed a more appropriate site for camping and the Presbyterian Church needed more campers to make full use of the Camp Christopher site.

-From then on the summer programs at Camp Christopher were planned and run jointly by the two denominations.
-The United Church was asked to send representatives to the Synod Camp Committee and to have representatives on the Leadership & Program Committee and volunteers and staff were actively recruited from both denominations.
-The Presbyterians remained owners and were responsible for the development of the property, and the denominations shared the expenses of the summer program.
+From then on, the summer programs at Camp Christopher were a collaboration by the two denominations.
+The United Church was asked to send representatives to the Synod Camp Committee and to have representatives on the Leadership & Program Committee.
+Volunteers and staff were actively recruited from both denominations.
+The Presbyterian Synod remained the camp owners and were responsible for the development of the property.

-In 2006 Sandy Scott and his wife Elizabeth ran a marathon with folks sponsoring him for a total of $3100 enabling camp to partner with Riverside School and send 19 kids to camp!
+2006 – Sandy and Elizabeth Scott collected sponsorships to run a marathon.
+They raised a total of $3100, enabling camp to partner with Riverside School and send 19 kids to camp.

-In 2016 the last standing round cabin (Round 3) was torn down to make space for our future gazebo.
+2016 – The last round cabin (Round 3) was demolished to make room for a gazebo.

-The summer of 2017 is the first summer our gazebo was complete for use by campers.
-2017’s Junior 1 was the first camp to have a fire in the gazebo and it has been used for closing ceremonies the rest of the summer
+2017 – A large gazebo was completed and used by campers.
+2017’s Junior 1 section was the first camp to have a fire in the gazebo and it was used for closing ceremonies the rest of the summer.